periode/thesis/notes.md

 - esolangs have a "wimpmode"

 **turing paper 1936**: the first instance of source code makes the explicit distinctions about layout of binary ("this is less easy to follow..."). can be a good starting example of the importance of form.

+## OBSOLETE

+what is the difference between poetics and aesthetics? poetics put together an effect (formal, subjective) vs. aesthetics are more universal, inherent, contemplative? **solved**

+the role of case studies: develop an outline from looking at code, then confront that outline (which will probably be multifaceted) with case studies (2-3) **solved**

+how is the aesthetic value of source code different from the aesthetic value of digital art? **irrelevant**